rkayman/funswift/README.md

 #### Playground

 I've added Playground pages where you can poke around and try some of the feature set of funswift.
-Just as the tests, the goal is to cover atleast most of the functionality.
+Just as the tests, the goal is to cover at least most of the functionality.

 #### Tests

 My goal is to provide tests for all the [monad laws](https://wiki.haskell.org/Monad_laws) and [functor laws](https://wiki.haskell.org/Functor).
-Right now I am aiming for 100% Codecoverage.
+Right now I am aiming for 100% code coverage.

 ### Monads